 Starting a garden is a lot of work!
-You will need to read a lot of information before starting a garden in your yard.
-I have compiled a master list of gardening posts to do just that.
-Take notes!
-Keep a journal.
-Most of all once you actually get started gardening don’t forget to have fun, digging in the dirt!
-I think that is one of the best parts.
-I have heard that it is a great way to de-stress.
-Connect with the Earth and gain some positive energy.
-Make sense to me!
+You’ll need to read a lot of information before starting a garden in your yard.
+I’ve compiled a master list of gardening posts to do just that.

 Here is a great post if you want to buy plants instead of seeds for some or all of your garden.
-There are some really great tips here that I am definitely taking with me next time I am shopping for plants.
-Sometimes during the spring I get the itch to plant stuff.
-It is a great time to find things on clearance also.
-I have found many great flowers that costed 60¢ and every year they surprise me that they are still growing strong!
+There are some really great tips here that I’m definitely taking with me next time I’m shopping for plants.
+Sometimes during the spring, I get the itch to plant stuff.
+It’s a great time to find things on clearance also.
+I’ve found many great flowers that cost me 60¢ and every year they surprise me that they’re still healthy and happy.

 This is a great article on the difference between cool and warm season veggies.
 This article does a great job explaining the difference between the veggies and whether they fall on the cool side or the warm side.
 It also mentions a couple of cheats to stretch the seasons out a little.

 Five steps to getting your garden started is great.
 A quick read with so much insight!
 Are you starting to take notes yet?
 I sure am!
 I love this post from the Farmer’s Lamp.
-She shares ideas here like keeping a journal, seed saving and she suggested a book that I have not read yet called (affiliate link) The Encyclopedia of Country Living.
-It sounds very interesting!
-I found it on (affiliate link) Amazon, and put it on my wish list!
+She shares ideas here like keeping a journal, seed saving and she suggested an amazing book called The Encyclopedia of Country Living.
 She also shares some great mulching tips.
-There is a great little post on volunteer plants too!
+There’s a great little post on volunteer plants too!

 A great tool I saw at Our Life Out There was What to Plant Now from Mother Earth News.
-This tool can tell you what you should be planting right now for the zone you are in.
-That is great for beginners.
-It is January while I am writing this so there is not much to be planting right now, unless I wanted to start planting inside.
-Next month I could start a whole bunch seeds.
-Good thing I already ordered my (affiliate link) seeds!
+This tool can tell you what you should be planting right now for the zone you’re in.
+That’s great for beginners.
+It’s January while I’m writing this so there is not much to be planting right now unless I wanted to start planting inside.
+Next month I could start a whole bunch of seeds.
+Good thing I already ordered my seeds!

-The Grace and Garden Homestead shares a great Garden planning series.
-You can learn everything from what to plant, to how much, annuals vs. perennials, fruit and nut trees and much more.
-There is a lot of great information here especially if you want to understand more in depth about these terms.
-Here is a great breakdown of a couple different things to plant and the best growing tips for each one from the 104 Homestead.
+Grab a book on garden planning.
+You can learn everything from what to plant, to how much, annuals vs. perennials, fruit and nut trees, and much more.
+There’s a lot of great information here especially if you want to understand more in-depth about these terms.
+Here’s a great breakdown of a couple of different things to plant and the best growing tips for each one from the 104 Homestead.

-There is a great post on composting at Survival at Home.
+There’s a great post on composting.
 All the basics you need to know about composting in this great post!
-Composting is something you may or may not decide to do, but it is pretty easy and you could save some money, plus you will be putting a lot less stuff in the garbage that will end up in the landfill decomposing anyway.
+Composting is something you may or may not decide to do, but it’s pretty easy and you could save some money, plus you will be putting a lot less stuff in the garbage that will end up in the landfill decomposing anyway.
 You might as well use it to your advantage.

-Get all you can out of the food you are growing to the last drop by making a vegetable broth and/or composting them.
-You can add the liquid and all to the compost after you cook up your vegetable broth as long as it doesn’t have meat, oil or any other the other no nos, you will learn about when reading these posts.
+Get all you can out of the food you’re growing to the last drop by making a vegetable broth and/or composting them.
+You can add the liquid and all to the compost after you cook up your vegetable broth as long as it doesn’t have meat, oil or any other the other no-nos, you’ll learn about when reading the posts below.

-If you don’t know what that is, well it is basically when you use earthworms to make fertilizer.
+If you don’t know what that is, well it’s basically when you use earthworms to make fertilizer.
 The Homestead Lady also shares 3 reasons to use a compost tumbler, mulch composting, and DIY compost tea bucket.
-I find the (affiliate link) compost tumbler fascinating.
+I find the compost tumbler fascinating.
 I like being able to turn my compost with a handle.

 - Why Rototillers May be More Harmful than Helpful in an Organic Garden